gawrkai/gawrkai/README.md

-# Hi there 👋, I’m Cody!
+# Hi there 👋, I’m Cody(My preferred name is Koji Hayama)!
 I’m a **Senior Frontend Developer** with over a decade of experience creating robust, scalable web applications.
 I’m also a **growing Smart Contract Developer and Auditor**, passionate about blockchain and eager to expand my skills in decentralized tech.